Narcolepsy: Symptoms, Causes, & Treatment

 Narcolepsy epidemiology

 About 1 in 2,000 people have narcolepsy.
-But experts think only about half of those who have it are diagnosed, since many other conditions cause daytime sleepiness.
+But experts think only about half of those who have it receive a diagnosis because many other conditions cause daytime sleepiness.

-The condition is thought to affect males and females at the same rate.
-But some research has suggested it's more likely in men and those who were assigned male at birth.
+The condition is thought to affect men and women at the same rate.
+But some research has suggested it's more likely in men and those assigned male at birth.

-• Multiple sleep latency test (MSLT): This is also done at a special clinic or lab.
-The test takes place during the day to measure your tendency to fall asleep and find out whether certain elements of REM sleep happen at unusual times during the day.
+Multiple sleep latency test (MSLT): This is also done at a special clinic or lab.
+The test, which takes place during the day, measures your tendency to fall asleep and finds out if certain elements of REM sleep happen at unusual times during the day.
 You’ll take four or five short naps, usually 2 hours apart.

-• Lumbar puncture.
+Lumbar puncture.
 You get this procedure, sometimes called a spinal tap, in a hospital or outpatient facilityA doctor or nurse uses a needle to remove a small amount of spinal fluid from your back.
 The fluid is then tested to check the levels of hypocretin.
-Low levels could mean you have narcolepsy.

 There’s no cure for narcolepsy.
 But treatment can help ease your symptoms and improve your quality of life.